 Both - related aspects of the problem of how to transmit information efficiently and accurately.
 Information theory is related to the quantification of information, firstly used to find fundamental limits on signal processing operations such as compressing data and on reliably storing and communicating data.
 Coding theory is the study of the properties of codes.
 Codes are used for data compression, cryptography, error detection and correction, and more recently also for network coding.
 Codes are studied for the purpose of designing efficient and reliable data transmission methods.

-See also: Selected Topic, International Journal, Lecture, Information Theory, Notes
+See also: Selected Topic, International Journal, Book, Information Theory, Notes

 Formal Methods